JGarza189/neuroblastoma-2025/Scripts/README.md

 ### model.txt

-Reads a csv. file containing BLAST output (description table), extracts and analyzes the top 10 most frequent genera, and generates dot and bar plots saved in a new plot directory.
+Reads a csv file containing BLAST output (description table), extracts and analyzes the top 10 most frequent genera, and generates dot and bar plots saved in a new plot directory.

 #### Usage: